 Chenglong Wetlands Introduction

-The Black-faced Spoonbill Paradise and the stunning sunset at Chenglong Wetlands were originally arable lands, but due to land subsidence and seawater intrusion, they had to be abandoned for farming.
-However, the rich ecological evolution has attracted rare bird species such as the Black-faced Spoonbill.
-After the installation art "Water Core" designed by artists, the breathtaking sunset here has become a famous scenic spot in Kouhu, making it a must-visit.
-The Chenglong Wetlands, located in Kouhu Township, Yunlin County, are a general protected area listed as one of the country's important wetlands.
-They have evolved from deserted fields into a wetland rich in biodiversity, annually attracting thousands of migratory birds, including the endangered Black-faced Spoonbill, Little Terns, and Red Falcons, as well as a wealth of fish and crabs, making it a significant local tourism resource.
+The Black-faced Spoonbill Paradise and stunning sunset in Cheng Long Wetland were originally arable lands, but due to land subsidence and seawater intrusion, they had to be abandoned for farming.
+However, the rich ecological evolution has attracted rare birds such as the Black-faced Spoonbill to inhabit the area.
+With the installation art "Water Core" designed by artists, the breathtaking sunset here has become a must-visit attraction in Kouhu.
+Cheng Long Wetland, located in Kouhu Township, Yunlin County, is a general protected area and has been listed as one of the nationally important wetlands.
+It has transformed from abandoned farmland into a wetland rich in biodiversity, attracting thousands of migratory birds each year, including the endangered Black-faced Spoonbill, Little Tern, Red-footed Falcon, and more, along with abundant fish and crabs, making it a significant local tourism resource.